Queijo do Pico: History

 It is unknown when Queijo do Pico was first made, but there are references to its fabrication dating as far back as the end of the 18th century; the manner of its preparation has been handed down to descendants since it was first cured.

 Characteristics

-This cured cheese is produced from cow milk, from a slow coagulation process that takes 20 to 30 days.
+This cured cheese is produced from cow milk, from a slow curing process that takes 20 to 30 days.
 The cheese is produced in cylinders, in sizes ranging from 16 cm to 17 cm in diameter and heights of 2 cm to 3 cm, while weights average 650 g to 800 g.
 Its fat content ranges from between 45% and 49%, and it is considered a fatty cheese.

 The ripening of the cheese forms a yellow exterior irregular crust and yellowish-white, soft and pasty interior.
 Pico cheese has a salty taste and a characteristically intense aroma.